Overview

 npm install express @modelcontextprotocol/sdk zod dotenv bignumber --save

-npm install @atxp/server --save
+npm install @atxp/express --save

 Because we’re using TypeScript, we need to install a few extra development dependencies: